aramisgithub/questpresentation/document.md

 ## Mulan

 - Army goes to a \alert{village} the Huns decimated after being \alert{tricked}
-  by Mushu into going to war
+  by Mushu into going to war with the Huns

 ## Odyssey